GraemeMalcolm/data-engineer/Instructions/Labs/05-Use-delta-lake.md

     This code drops the tables from the metastore.

 3. Return to the **files** tab and view the **files/delta/products-delta** folder.
 Note that the data files still exist in this location.
 Dropping the external table has removed the table from the metastore, but left the data files intact.
-4. View the **files/synapse/workspaces/synapsexxxxxxx/warehouse** folder, and note that there is no folder for the **productsManaged** table data.
+4. View the **files/synapse/workspaces/synapsexxxxxxx/warehouse** folder, and note that there is no folder for the **ProductsManaged** table data.
 Dropping a managed table removes the table from the metastore and also deletes the table's data files.

 ## Delete Azure resources